 How to Grow a Stubble Beard Like a Pro

-How to Grow a Stubble Beard Like a Pro In today’s fast-paced world, there aren’t many men who can afford to spend more than 30 minutes getting ready in the morning, let alone enough time to grow an impressive beard from scratch.
+In today’s fast-paced world, there aren’t many men who can afford to spend more than 30 minutes getting ready in the morning, let alone enough time to grow an impressive beard from scratch.
 If you want to look rugged but not too out of place at the office, stubble is your best option by far.
 But how do you get the look right?
 And what about all those fine details — how much maintenance does it require, and how long does it last?

 Trimming Your Beard

-If you're looking for a way to grow your beard without shaving, then trimming it is the next best thing.
+If you're looking for a way to grow your beard without shaving, then trimming your beard is the next best thing.
 To do this you'll need to buy yourself a professional-grade clipper or trimmer.
 Make sure that the blade on your trimmer is at least 1.5mm - if it's any shorter than that, you might end up accidentally shaving off hair and shortening your beard, instead of just cutting stray hairs.
 Start by holding the top part of your face and pull it down so that all the hairs are loose, which will make them easier to trim with longer blades and cut more effectively.

 Growing Your Stubble Out

 While it's all too easy to get an uneven and rough beard with stubble, there are some techniques you can employ to help your facial hair grow in like a pro.
 Cleanliness is key when growing stubble out-don't forget to trim the neckbeard too!
 Utilize the small space between your nose and mouth as well by dividing the whiskers near the corners of your mouth into two rows that end just below the jawline.
 Other than that, make sure you groom it often-if not daily!
-You'll be surprised how quickly a respectable beard grows if you keep up on grooming.
+You'll be surprised how quickly a respectable beard grows if you keep up on grooming your beard.

 Maintaining Your Look

 Beards, whiskers, whatever you want to call them, they are all good in my opinion.
 Growing facial hair can take some getting used to and it can be annoying when that itchy feeling kicks in.
-These are the things you need to know before growing your stubble beard.
+These are the things you need to know before growing your stubble beard:

-* Drink plenty of water: I've never seen an instance where this does anything but help!
+3. Drink plenty of water: I've never seen an instance where this does anything but help!

 Deciding on the Style